inside.ewu.edu

 Pre-requisites: SPED 412.

-The purpose of this course is to provide students with information about the relationship between assessment and methods for instruction of infants and young children with disabilities.
-Students will review several early childhood assessment instruments and learn how to relate assessment to curriculum development in early childhood special education through intentionally planned, systematic procedures.
+Provides information about the relationship between assessment and methods for instruction of infants and young children with disabilities.
+Students review several early childhood assessment instruments and learn how to relate assessment to curriculum development in early childhood special education through intentionally planned, systematic procedures.

 SPED 466.
 TRANSITION FOR STUDENTS W/DISABILITIES.
 4 Credits.